ensoniq2k/MD_Menu/README.md

 # MD_Menu

+###I changed a few things and added a menu option for time based values since I needed that for my project.

+#####Find the original documentation below.

 [![arduino-library-badge](https://www.ardu-badge.com/badge/MD_Menu.svg?)](https://www.ardu-badge.com/MD_Menu)

 This is a menu management library created as a front end to set parameters in embedded hardware control applications, leaving the back end under application control.
 It is suitable for text based displays (eg, LCD modules) with 1 or 2 lines available for display.